livewire/livewire/docs/getters.md

 }
 ```

-In the above component, the getter is cached before a new post is created because the `createPost` method accesses `$this->posts` up-front.
+In the above component, the getter is cached before a new post is created because the `createPost` method accesses `$this->posts` before the new post is created.
 To ensure that `$this->posts` contains the most up-to-date contents when accessed inside the view, the cache is invalidated using `unset($this->posts)`.

 ### Caching a getter between requests

-Suppose you would like to cache the value of a getter for the lifespan of a Livewire component, rather than it being cleared after every request.
-In that case, you can use [Laravel's caching utilities](https://laravel.com/docs/10.x/cache#retrieve-store).
+Sometimes you would like to cache the value of a getter for the lifespan of a Livewire component, rather than it being cleared after every request.
+In these cases, you can use [Laravel's caching utilities](https://laravel.com/docs/cache#retrieve-store).

-Below is an example of a `user()` getter, where instead of executing the Eloquent query, we wrap it in `Cache::remember()` to ensure that any future requests retrieve it from Laravel's cache instead of re-executing the query:
+Below is an example of a `user()` getter, where instead of executing the Eloquent query directly, we wrap the query in `Cache::remember()` to ensure that any future requests retrieve it from Laravel's cache instead of re-executing the query:

 ```php
 <?php